awslabs/aws-lambda-redshift-loader/README.md

 Whatever the input, customers must run servers that look for new data on the file system, and manage the workflow of loading new data and dealing with any issues that might arise.
-That's why we created the AWS Lambda-based Amazon Redshift loader (http://github.com/awslabs/aws-lambda-redshift-loader) - it offers you the ability drop files into S3 and load them into any number of database tables in multiple Amazon Redshift Clusters automatically - with no servers to maintain.
+That's why we created this AWS Lambda-based Amazon Redshift loader.
+It offers you the ability drop files into S3 and load them into any number of database tables in multiple
+Amazon Redshift Clusters automatically - with no servers to maintain.
 This is possible because AWS Lambda (http://aws.amazon.com/lambda) provides an event-driven, zero-administration compute service.
 It allows developers to create applications that are automatically